-At UVA, we do many different types of repeat heart surgeries:
+At UVA, we offer these repeat heart surgeries:

-- Minimally invasive (performed with small incisions in the chest)
+- Minimally invasive (uses only small incisions in the chest)

-- Traditional open sternotomy (breast bone is opened to perform the surgery)
+- Traditional open sternotomy (open heart bypass surgery; your chest is opened to get to the heart)

 Redo Aneurysm Repairs

-Smaller hospitals often refer their reoperative heart surgery patients to UVA because of our expertise.
-We're also the referral center for patients with complex heart diseases, especially those who have had prior heart surgery.
+Smaller hospitals often refer their redo heart surgery patients to us.
+That’s because UVA Health has the expertise to treat patients with complex heart diseases, especially those who have already had heart surgery.